cchang5/quantum_linear_programming/README.md

 ### Access publication data

 This repository contains all the data presented in [[2009.11970]](https://arxiv.org/abs/2009.11970).
-To access this data you must host a [PostgreSQL database](https://www.postgresql.org/about/) (other database formats are not sufficient because we have implemented `JSON` and `ArrayFields`).
+To access this data, you must host a [PostgreSQL database](https://www.postgresql.org/about/) (other database formats are not sufficient because we have implemented `JSON` and `ArrayFields`).
-We provide more information in the [`qlpdb/README.md`](qlpdb/README.md).
+We provide more information on the [`qlpdb/README.md`](qlpdb/README.md).

 ## Usage

 ### `qlp`

-The module `qlp` contains two major components
+The module `qlp` contains two major components:

 * The first submodule, `mds`, was used to map the Minimum Dominating Set Problem to annealing Hardware:
     ```python